 If the answer to that question is “No” there’s no point in motivating you to continue pursuing your goal and you’re in a state of demotivation.
 So you quit because that’s the sane thing to do in such a situation.

-You could devote your time, energy and resources to something else that’s probably more promising- such as tasks that provide you with instant gratification. (see why we do what we do and not what we don’t do)
+You could devote your time, energy, and resources to something else that’s probably more promising- such as tasks that provide you with instant gratification. (see Why do we do the things we do)

 It’s not over yet

 What if you hijack the way your mind works to prevent yourself from quitting when things don’t go your way?

 The figure A shown above tells us that when we do things that take us closer to our goals we’re motivated to continue and when we do things that take us away from our goal, we’re de-motivated and likely to quit.

 What if I told you that figure A is not the whole story?

 Yes, figure A is actually a part of a larger figure B shown below:

 The obstacle you faced at B that motivated you to quit was just one of the many obstacles that you were going to face on the journey towards reaching your goal.